LeeHelen/excelsugar/README.md

 # excelsugar
-excelsugar is a easy to use excel export tool.
+excelsugar is a easy to use excel export tool written in Java.